unclecheese/silverstripe-dropzone/README.md

 ## Usage in the CMS

-While the field works as expected in the CMS as a replacement for `UploadField`, it lacks the ability to attach existing files.
-This feature will come in a future release.
+`FileAttachmentField` can be used as a replacement for `UploadField` in the CMS.

 ## Troubleshooting